 Licenses and Certifications Preferred:

-- Certified Clinical Research Professional or Certified Clinical Research Associate or Certified Clinical Research Coordinator.
+- Certified Clinical Research Professional (CCRP) and/or Certified Clinical Research Associate (CCRA) and/or Certified Clinical Research Coordinator (CCRC).

 If you feel that the above description speaks directly to your strengths and capabilities, then please apply today!

 Hackensack Meridian Health (HMH) is a Mandatory COVID-19 and Influenza Vaccination Facility